-How to Enable Box Sizing in Internet Explorer 7 [Quicktip]
+How to Enable Box Sizing in Internet Explorer for Better Compatibility

 We have covered CSS3 Box Sizing in a previous article.
-Box Sizing, with the value of border-box, allows us to retain the element width and height, regardless of the additional padding and border it has.
+Box Sizing, with the value of border-box, allows us to keep the element width and height the same, no matter the added padding and border.

 This makes measuring and defining element size easier.
-However, CSS3 Box Sizing would not function in Internet Explorer 7 (IE7) and earlier versions, as you can see below.
+However, CSS3 Box Sizing does not work in Internet Explorer 7 (IE7) and earlier versions, as shown below.

-Both of the columns that you see in the above screenshot have width, height, padding, and box-sizing specified.
-But as IE8 does not recognize the box-sizing property, the second column is pushed down when their total width exceed their parent container’s width.
+Both of the columns in the above screenshot have width, height, padding, and box-sizing specified.
+But since IE8 does not recognize the box-sizing property, the second column is pushed down when their total width exceeds the parent container’s width.

-You will have to adjust the size for each column accordingly to make them fit in it, which could be a very tedious task depending on the number of elements that you need to handle.
-If your website has to support IE7 (for whatever reason) while also preserving CSS3 Box Sizing, you can use the following trick.
+You will have to adjust the size for each column accordingly to make them fit, which could be a very tedious task depending on the number of elements you need to handle.
+If your website needs to support IE7 while also preserving CSS3 Box Sizing, you can use the following trick.

 Box Sizing Polyfill

-Create a CSS stylesheet, dedicated for Internet Explorer.
+Create a CSS stylesheet specifically for Internet Explorer.
 Add the link in the HTML document this way so it will only be served in IE7.

 <!--[if lte IE7]>